kamaradclimber/super-tracker-homeassistant/README.md

 ⚠ This integration is a prototype to improve activity detection based on multiple signals.

-## TODO
+## TODOs

-[ ] Expose a "commute" sensor to show whether it's likely to be in a commute situation [ ] Reliably detect "in a train"
+- [ ] Expose a "commute" sensor to show whether it's likely to be in a commute situation
+- [ ] Reliably detect "in a train"
-[ ] Reliably detect "waiting for a train"
+- [ ] Reliably detect "waiting for a train"